Vapor Barrier Installation in Portland, OR

 What Affects the Cost of Vapor Barrier Installation?

 Typical 2026 Portland metro range: Standalone vapor barrier installation in Portland typically runs $3,225 to $4,425 for a code-compliant 10-mil reinforced sheet on an average crawlspace.
 Smaller crawlspaces (under 1,000 sq ft) can be under $2,550.
 Premium 20-mil cross-laminated barriers with wall coverage and double-sealed seams run $4,675 to $6,375.
-Real estate transaction work (rapid scheduling to meet a closing date) sometimes carries a 10% to 20% urgency premium.
+Work scheduled around a closing date can carry a premium over the same scope booked without a deadline.

 • Square footage of soil coverage : Most Portland crawlspaces are 800 to 1,800 sq ft of soil area.